Search Ask the Dietitian

 I'm looking for a dietitian in my area that will work with my insurance plan (PPO).
 I live in Dearborn Michigan.
 I've recently found your website and read up on hypoglycemia, but I still have many questions left unanswered.
 Thank you in advance for your assistance.

-If you want to find a dietitian in your area, go to the American Dietetic Association at http://www.eatright.org and click on the "Find a Dietitian" graphic.
+If you want to find a dietitian in your area, go tFind a Registered Dietitian on the Academy of Nutrition and Dietetics .
 All you have to do is put in your area code or zip code to find a dietitian near you that works with hypoglycemia.
 If you can't find a dietitian to work with, please write back.

 I have been searching for information about the number of calories that I can consume per day to maintain.
 When I went through your calculator, it told me that I could eat about 2,040 calories a day (with a weight of 140 pounds - age 33 - and 8 hours of sleep with the rest of the hours being very light/sedentary).
 I have a very hard time believing that this is accurate.
 That would be using a multiplier of about 14.57 X pounds of weight.
 This seems like it would be the multiplier of a very active person.
 I am pretty sure that I would gain weight using this formula.
 Do you have some further insight on this for me?